Duquesne Incline

 Together with the Monongahela Incline, it is one of two passenger inclines still in operation on Pittsburgh's South Side.
 By 1977, the two had become tourist attractions and together served more than one million commuters and tourists annually.
 That year both inclines were designated as Historic Mechanical Engineering Landmarks by the American Society of Mechanical Engineers (ASME).

+The incline is owned by Pittsburgh Regional Transit, and operated by the nonprofit Society for the Preservation of The Duquesne Heights Incline.
+Fares for the incline are standard Pittsburgh Regional Transit fares.